How to Reduce Your Carbon Footprint

 Reducing your food waste is one of the most effective ways to significantly decrease your carbon footprint.
 Throwing food away means wasting all the energy, water, and other resources it took to make the food.
 Plus, when food is dumped in a landfill, it releases methane, a powerful heat-trapping gas.

 To cut down on food waste, only buy what you need, keep track of what’s in your fridge, and get creative with your recipes to incorporate the food you have!
-It's not only eco-friendly but will also save you money.
+It's not just eco-friendly; it will save you money, too.

 2. Go Carless to Reduce Your Carbon Footprint